Las Vegas Smog Check Services

 Vehicles emitting visible smoke in Nevada must undergo mandatory testing regardless of the county.
 Owners may also be subject to citation if the vehicle is found to be in violation of emission standards.

-Yes, emission test results can be rejected if the vehicle’s onboard diagnostics system has not completed all necessary tests.
-This often occurs if the battery was recently replaced or the vehicle had repairs.
-It is advised to drive the vehicle under varying conditions for up to one week before retesting.
+Yes.
+Emission test results can be rejected if the onboard diagnostics system in your vehicle has not completed all the necessary tests.
+This typically happens when the battery was recently changed, or your vehicle was repaired.

 Classic vehicles in Nevada, registered with Classic Vehicle, Classic Rod, or Old Timer plates and driven less than 5,000 miles (about 8046.72 km) per year, are exempt from emissions testing.
 Owners must submit an Odometer Certification for Emissions Exemption annually and provide proof of appropriate insurance coverage at renewal.